 Food Advertising Tricks

 I had a lot of fun writing this article.
 It felt a little odd taking pictures of food in the grocery store while people strolled the aisles, but it was well worth it.
-Being that I usually ignore what’s in the aisles, and shop the perimeter of the grocery store, I hadn’t realized how out of control these food advertising tricks had gotten.
+Being that I usually ignore what’s in the aisles, and shop the perimeter of the grocery store, I hadn’t realized how out of control advertising had gotten.
 There were hundreds of products like this.
 The next time you’re in the store, look for yourself.
 Check both the front AND the back of the box.